DarkSystemCD/.NET_CSHARP/PROJECTS/MovingControls.md

 identified of a defeat for lost values of participation, here the hate in a war of smiles;
 -->

+# .NET C SHARP | C#
+DarkSystemCD®\
-###### DarkSystemCD® used to identify, meet, work and publish logics and programming design, software, games and music on interfaces and electronic, digital and virtual media.
+used to identify, meet, work and publish\
+logics and programming design, software, games and music\
+on interfaces and electronic, digital and virtual media.

-###### BloodArt.Magazine detailed description available in the projects and productions, developing delivered to collection information in the magazine.

-###### WDHellS a virtual personal person trademark and nickname, created for display my creations enabling it’s available world wide.